The Mechanics of Cryture Conjuring

 -

-Well-Liked: The cryture’s conjurer has 3 Favor with a single group.
+Well-Liked: The cryture’s conjurer has Benefits worth at least 500 Favor in total.

 Lazy